maxtaco/maxtaco.github.com/_posts/2014-01-04-how-to-store-your-bitcoins.md

 any other body insures Coinbase, so unlike bank deposits, your coin at Coinbase disappears in the case of a "bank run" or a sudden business failure.

-With other online systems, we've seen cases of [financial fraud](http://www.zerohedge.com/news/2013-07-23/texan-charged-bitcoin-denominated-ponzi-scheme) and "honest" [programmer](http://arstechnica.com/business/2013/04/bitfloor-number-four-bitcoin-based-exchange-shuts-down-for-good/)
+With other online banks and wallets, we've seen cases of [financial fraud](http://www.zerohedge.com/news/2013-07-23/texan-charged-bitcoin-denominated-ponzi-scheme) and "honest" [programmer](http://arstechnica.com/business/2013/04/bitfloor-number-four-bitcoin-based-exchange-shuts-down-for-good/)
 [error](https://bitcointalk.org/index.php?topic=83794.0#post_bitomatpl_loss) robbing